 Rules and Regulations

 According to state laws, which are similar to those of many other states, California law requires prospective parents to be at least 10 years older than the adoptee.
 Consent is needed from children ages 12 and older.
 Subject to the rules and regulations, in general, any single adult or married couple may be eligible to adopt.
-Stepparent/domestic partner adoption, where the spouse or domestic partner of the child’s parent adopt, is the most common type of adoption and typically simpler since one of the adopted child’s birth parents is involved.
+Stepparent/domestic partner adoption, where the spouse or domestic partner of the child’s parent adopts, is the most common type of adoption and typically simpler since one of the adopted child’s birth parents is involved.
 Adoption.com offers an overview for those considering stepchild adoption.

 According to the Family Connections website, before the state will consider prospective adoptive parents for approval to move forward with the process, all adoptive parents will need to complete a home study, including submitting to a criminal background check and fingerprint kit.
 You will be required to complete the following items during your adoption home study: